 First of all, I would like to take this opportunity to thank the Company’s shareholders for their consistent support.

-As a basic policy, we maintain stable payments of dividends while reinforcing our financial structure by ensuring ample internal reserves, and work to raise corporate value and enhance the operational foundations of the Group as a whole.
+As a basic policy, the Company maintains stable payments of dividends while reinforcing its financial structure by ensuring ample internal reserves, and works to raise corporate value and enhance the operational foundations of the Group as a whole.
 Moreover, as part of the Seibu Group's long-term strategies, an important financial strategy is achieving an optimal balance between the return of profits to shareholders and investment in long-term growth.
 On this basis, we are aiming to incrementally increase the consolidated dividend payout ratio to 30% over the medium term in an effort to deliver more profits to shareholders, while also making sure to proactively invest in the Group’s sustainable growth going forward.
-Based on this policy and financial strategy, the Company plans to pay an annual dividend of ¥23 per share for fiscal 2018, comprising an interim and fiscal year-end dividend of \15, respectively) for fiscal 2020, which works out to a consolidated payout ratio of over 20%.
+Based on this policy and financial strategy, the Company plans to pay an annual dividend of \30 per share (comprised of an interim dividend and fiscal year-end dividend of \15, respectively) for fiscal 2020, which works out to a consolidated payout ratio of over 20%.

-Looking ahead, we are committed to making further progress in achieving sustainable and strong growth, and will continue carrying out reforms in an effort to maximize corporate and shareholder value.
-As we pursue these endeavors, we ask for the understanding and support of all of our shareholders.
+Looking ahead, we are committed to making further progress in achieving sustainable and strong growth, and will continue carrying out reforms throughout the Group in an effort to maximize corporate and shareholder value.
+As we pursue these endeavors, we ask for the understanding and support of the Company’s shareholders.